oppie2005/Password-Generator/README.md

 # Password-Generator

-reused old project to create a password generator with a gui rather than command line.
+reused old project to create a password generator with a gui using PySimpleGui.